thindil/steamsky/README.md

   Just run GPS, select *steamsky.gpr* as a project file and select option `Build All`.

-* If you prefer console, best option, is to use build.sh script.
-It can detect did you have gprbuild installed and use it or gnatmake automatically.
-  Additionally, it can fix *steamsky.gpr* file automatically.
-This is recommended option for first time build.
-Type `./build.sh` for debug build or `./build.sh release` for release version.

-* if you have gprbuild: type `gprbuild` for debug mode build or for release
-  mode: `gprbuild -XMode=release`
+* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`

 ## Running game